Competitor Analysis: Evaluating Amazon.com And Competitors In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The Price to Earnings ratio of 35.25 is 0.91x lower than the industry average, indicating potential undervaluation for the stock.
+The stock's Price to Earnings ratio of 36.76 is lower than the industry average by 0.95x, suggesting potential value in the eyes of market participants.

 -